kristlingr/insurance-fraud-detection-n8n-/README.md

 This project is a hands-on attempt to build a real-time fraud detection pipeline using n8n, focusing on how fraud detection systems work beyond just model building.

-This project focuses on building a complete data pipeline — from ingestion to alerting — rather than just developing a prediction model.
+Instead of only building a prediction model, this project simulates a complete pipeline — from data ingestion to alerting and storage.

 ---